mird3v/Infinity-runner-game-/README.md

 # Installation and Setup

+To get started with Infinity Runner, follow these steps:

-Download or clone the source files for the game.
+Download or clone the source files for the game from the repository link.
+Extract the downloaded files to a directory on your computer.
-Open the index.html file in your web browser.
+Open the index.html file in your preferred web browser.

 # How to Play

+Playing Infinity Runner is easy and straightforward.
+Follow these instructions:

-Press the spacebar to make the character jump.
+Use the spacebar on your keyboard to make the character jump.
-Avoid obstacles by jumping over them.
-Collect items to gain points.
-Try to achieve the highest score possible.
-Features
-Automatic running character
-Obstacles and items moving at different speeds
-Simple jump mechanic
+Your objective is to avoid obstacles to increase your score.
+The game ends if you collide with an obstacle.
+Aim for the highest score and challenge yourself to beat it in subsequent plays.

-# Future Improvements
+# Features

-Implement a scoring system
-Add different types of obstacles and items
-Increase difficulty over time
-Add animations and visual effects
-Create a start and end screen with instructions, high scores, and restart options Make the game responsive and playable on different devices
+Responsive controls: Use the spacebar to control the character's jumps with precision.
+Score tracking: Keep track of your score and aim to improve it with each playthrough.